Vienna: Geography

 Vienna is located in northeastern Austria, at the easternmost extension of the Alps in the Vienna Basin.
 The earliest settlement, at the location of today's inner city, was south of the meandering Danube, while the city now spans both sides of the river.
 Elevation ranges from 151 to 542 m.
-The city has a total area of 414.78 square kilometers (160.1 sq mi), making it the largest city in Austria by area.
+The city has a total area of 414.78 square kilometres (160.1 sq mi), making it the largest city in Austria by area.

 Climate

-Vienna's' urban core has a humid subtropical (Köppen: Cfa) climate classification with dozens of days exceeding 30 °C and night temperatures not dropping below 20 °C. However, elevated north/western edges of Vienna still have a borderline oceanic climate (Koppen: Cfb).
+Vienna's urban core has a humid subtropical (Köppen: Cfa) climate.
+However, elevated north/western edges of Vienna still have an oceanic climate (Köppen: Cfb).

-The city has warm to hot showery summers, with average high temperatures ranging between 27 and 32 C and a record maximum exceeding 38 °C. Winters are relatively dry and fairly cold with daily mean temperatures around or somewhat above the freezing point.
+The city has warm to hot showery summers, with average high temperatures ranging between 27 and 32 C and a record maximum of 41 °C, measured on 3 August 2026.
+Winters are relatively dry and fairly cold with daily mean temperatures around or somewhat above the freezing point.
 Spring is variable and autumn is cool, with a chance of frost in and after November up to and sometimes including April.
 Snowfall has become much rarer over the last few decades due to anthropogenic global warming, especially in the urban core with the urban heat island effect.

 Precipitation is generally moderate throughout the year, averaging around 600 mm annually, with considerable local variations, the Vienna Woods region in the west being the wettest part (700 to 800 mm annually) and the flat plains in the east being the driest part (500 to 550 mm annually).
 Snow in winter is not common anymore and not so frequent compared to the mostly alpine Western and Southern regions of Austria.